Since 01.04.2010, Prof. Dr. Christoph Hubertus Lohmann is the director of the Orthopedic University Hospital Magdeburg.

 Our scientific activities cover a broad spectrum.
 This includes, for example, studies on the regulation of bone cells by implants, the avoidability of allergies to implants, the further development of regenerative medicine/tissue engineering and procedures for bone and cartilage replacement.
 He also devotes himself to damage analyses of endoprostheses and the therapy of bone defects.

 With the appointment of Prof. Dr.med. habil.
 Bernhard Blencke on 01.10.1963 to the chair of orthopedics, the department of orthopedics received full independence at the Medical Academy of Magdeburg.
 From 1962 to 1966, the Orthopedic Clinic with 3 wards, polyclinic, X-ray, laboratory and physiotherapy was created under the directorate of Prof. Blencke by reconstruction and extension of the double dwelling house built in 1904/1905 in Schellingstraße.
-After the official inauguration of the building on 12 February 1966, the first operation could take place in the clinic on 3 March 1966.
+After the official inauguration of the building on 12 February 1966, the first operation took place in the clinic on 3 March 1966.

 Prof. Weickert gained particular merit by organizing early diagnosis and prophylaxis of dislocated hips and was instrumental in the development of sonography of the infant hip in the former GDR.
 After the retirement of Prof. Weickert, Prof. Dr. Wolfram Neumann took over the clinic in 1986.